mguideng/mguideng.github.io/_posts/2018-10-13-chocolate-ratings-p1.md

-﻿---
+---
 layout: post
-title: Bittersweet Exploration through Data Preparation
-subtitle: Part One of Chocolate & Machine Learning with Python
+title: Part One of Chocolate & Machine Learning with Python
+subtitle: Bittersweet Exploration through Data Preparation
 bigimg: /img/2018-10-13_files/p1_cacaopods.jpg
 tags: [py-project, chocolate, ratings, data-preparation]
+comments: true
 hidden: false
-comments: true
 ---

 _This is part one of a two-part series where we’ll get a high-level overview of a chocolate dataset and prepare it for a predictive model.
 It will be just as much about exploring chocolate as it is about cleaning and conditioning data, so if you also have a sweet tooth, I hope you’ll find this to be a treat._